Jefftree/Course-Notes/f15/econ101.md

 - On the highest attainable indifference curve
 - Has marginal rate of substitution between the two goods equal to the relative price of the two goods

+The **substitution effect** is the effect of a change in the price of the quantity bought when the consume remains on the same indifferent curve.

+**Income effect** jumps to a different indifference curve.

 **Substitution Effect and Income Effect:** For a normal good, a fall in the price always increases the quantity consumed.

 For inferior good, when income increases, the quantity bought decreases